 - Agony Beam: Picard seems to be broadcasting his music directly into Troi's head in "music atTROIcities".
 Somehow.

-- Everyone Is Gay: The TNG videos seem to be going in this direction:
+- Cast Full of Gay: The TNG videos seem to be going in this direction:

 - First Picard catches Riker in a tryst with himself in episode 2, "beard on beard".